The Aquarium Ecosystem As Art

 Some of the most ideal inhabitants for a planted nano tank are not a fish at all, but rather shrimp.

 The minimal bioload of freshwater aquarium shrimp, such as cherry shrimp, will not overpower your tank’s waste management system the way fish do.

 And, aquarium shrimp are available in a range of colors, including red, yellow, orange and even blue.

-If shrimp are not for you, don’t worry, a small but striking number of miniature fish make great additions to a nano tank.
+If shrimp are not for you, don’t worry, a small but exceptional number of miniature fish make great inhabitants for a nano tank.

 Some of my favorite nano fish include: